About me

 Research

-I am generally interested in the internal kinematics and dynamics of star clusters, with a focus in recent years on old globular clusters.
-I use a mix kinematic data, dynamical models, and statistical techniques to probe the formation and evolution of these systems as well as their stellar and black hole content.
+I am generally interested in the internal kinematics and dynamics of star clusters, with a particular focus on old globular clusters.
+My group uses a mix kinematic data, dynamical models, and statistical techniques to probe the formation and evolution of these systems, the black holes they contain, and their stellar content.
 Through my earlier work on the dynamics of young massive clusters I have also maintained an interest in massive stars and binaries.

 Dynamical modelling of globular clusters

-Some of my recent work has focused on using and testing distribution function based multimass dynamical models and applying them to real data.
-These models capture the trend towards equipartition of different mass species and the resulting mass segregation in systems that are dynamically evolved due to two-body relaxation.
-They are very useful to infer the mass distribution within clusters, their global (initial) stellar mass function, their content of dark stellar remnants, including stellar-mass black holes, and also to address claims for the presence of intermediate-mass black holes in the centre of globular clusters (e.g. Gieles et al. 2018, Zocchi et al. 2017, Zocchi et al. 2020, Hénault-Brunet et al. 2019, Hénault-Brunet et al. 2020, Dickson et al. 2023a, Dickson et al. 2023b).
-I am also interested in how data from upcoming and future instruments/facilities can further shed light on the dark side of globular clusters and their interaction with the Milky Way.
+Some of my group's recent work has focused on using dynamical models to tackle questions about the dark side of globlular clusters.
+With models that capture the trend towards equipartition of different mass species and the resulting mass segregation in globular clusters that are dynamically evolved due to two-body relaxation, we can infer the mass distribution within clusters (e.g. Hénault-Brunet et al. 2019), their global (initial) stellar mass function (e.g. Baumgardt, VHB, et al. 2023 , Dickson, VHB, et al. 2023), their content of dark stellar remnants, including stellar-mass black holes (e.g. Hénault-Brunet et al. 2020, Dickson, Smith, VHB, et al. 2024), and also to address claims for the presence of intermediate-mass black holes in the centre of globular clusters.
+I am also interested in how data from upcoming and future instruments/facilities can further shed light on globular clusters and their interaction with the Milky Way.
 I recently led the Near-Field Cosmology Science Working Group for the Phase 0 study of the proposed Canadian-led CASTOR mission.

 Multiple populations in globular clusters